imsunokdir/sendwave/README.md

 ## Setup Instructions

-**For simplicity, users currently need to hard-code email credentials in the .env file.
-Only 2 email accounts max are supported at this stage.
-Dynamic addition of accounts will be implemented in a future update.**
+**For simplicity, users currently need to hard-code email and app password in the .env file.
+Only 2 email accounts max are supported at this stage.**

 ### Prerequisites
 - Docker & Docker Compose installed